youngmonkeys/ezyfox-server/README.md

 server.start();
 ```

-You can find full example [here](https://youngmonkeys.org/use-embedded-server/)
+You can find the full example [here](https://youngmonkeys.org/use-embedded-server/)

 # Client SDKs